ItsKiri/Moral-Machines/README.md

 To start this machine, please:

-Step 1: Navigate to the game directory in your terminal.
+Step 1: Navigate to the machine directory in your terminal.

-Step 2: Type "javac *.java" => this will compile the game.
+Step 2: Type "javac *.java" => this will compile the machine.

-Step 3: Type "java Nimsys" => this will run the game.
+Step 3: Type "java EthicalEngine" => this will run the machine.

 For more information and guidence abot how to control this machine, please check the instruction after starting it in 'help'.